RobHarveyDev/askdutton/README.md

 1. Clone this repo.
 2. Add your message to the `messages.json` file.
-3. Run the PHPUnit tests.
+3. Run `vendor/bin/phpunit` and confirm tests pass.
+4. Run `vendor/bin/pint` and confirm no code style issues.
 4. Raise PR.